012 FW 1

-C. Route the package through your Assistant Director and include other affected divisions and offices.
-As described in 011 FW 3, the last three reviewers on the clearance record are always:
+D. Route the package through your supervising Directorate member and include other affected divisions and offices.
+As described in 011 FW 3, the last three reviewers in the routing are always:

-A. The Director’s office returns the package to PDM, which assigns a number to the Order and publishes it on the Internet.
+A. The Director’s office returns the package to PRB, which assigns a number to the Order and publishes it on the Director’s Order website.

-B. PDM notifies the originating office that the Director signed the Order and it is available on the Internet.
+B. PRB notifies the originating office that the Director signed the Order and that it is available on the internet.

-A. You can reasonably anticipate that it will lead to an annual effect of $100 million or more or adversely affect in a material way the economy or a sector of the economy.
+(1) You can reasonably anticipate that it will lead to an annual effect of $100 million or more, or adversely affect in a material way the economy or a sector of the economy.

-1.13 Does the Service ever amend Director’s Orders?
-We rarely amend Orders because they are only in effect for 18 months, and we incorporate them into Manual chapters.
+1.13 Does the Service ever amend Director’s Orders to change content?
+We rarely amend Orders to change content because they are only in effect for 18 months, and we incorporate them into Service Manual chapters at the earliest possible time.
 Follow the guidelines below if you need to change the content of an Order:

-A. Consult with PDM about the potential change.
+A. Consult with PRB about the potential change.

 B. Unless there is a justifiable reason to retain the original Order number, do not amend the Order.
 Instead, restate the text with the changes and indicate what Order it supersedes.

-C. After the Director’s signature, PDM will revoke the old Order and issue a new Order number.
+C. After the Director’s signature, PRB will revoke the old Order and issue a new Order number.

-For more information on the content of this chapter or about this website, contact Krista Bibb of the Division of Policy and Directives Management at Krista_Bibb@fws.gov.
+For more information about this policy, contact Krista Bibb in the Division of Policy, Economics, Risk Management, and Analytics, Policy and Regulations Branch (PRB).